Altrady's Crypto Base Scanner

 What triggers a CBS signal?

-The immediate trigger for a signal is the price cracks a base and falls below the median drop for that pair.
+The immediate trigger for a signal occurs when the price cracks a base and falls below the median drop for that pair.

 In addition, the market must also meet these criteria for a signal to be sent: